About Us

 • Dispute resolution: Whether disputes go to mediation, arbitration, or directly to court, and the jurisdiction

-• Guarantor clause: If a third party guarantees the loan, their details and the extent of their liability
+• Guarantor clause: If a third party guarantees the loan, their details and the extent of their liability under Sections 15 and 16 of the Contract Act 2056

 • Force majeure: Provisions for natural disasters or unforeseen events affecting repayment

-Interest Rate Limits in Nepal
+What Are the Interest Rate Limits for Loans in Nepal?

 Interest rate regulation in Nepal depends on whether the loan is from a bank or financial institution or between private individuals.
 Charging interest above the legal limit can make the excess amount unenforceable and may invite legal penalties.